-Bieber strikes out nine, Indians beat White Sox 8-6
+Indians beat White Sox 8-6 thanks to Mercado’s clutch catch

-CLEVELAND (AP) — Shane Bieber struck out nine over seven innings to snap a three-game losing streak and Franmil Reyes hit a two-run homer as the Cleveland Indians beat the Chicago White Sox 8-6 on Wednesday night.
+“I felt like I had a pretty good jump on that ball, but it was so much on a line, I wasn’t sure if I was going to have the time to get to it,” said Mercado, who also had three hits.
+“It was high, so I just went for it.
+Thankfully, I got it.”

+The Indians, who had dropped four of their previous five games, remain in a battle with Tampa Bay and Oakland for the two American League wild-card berths despite losing third baseman Jose Ramirez and outfielder Tyler Naquin to season-ending injuries.

-All-Star Game MVP Bieber (13-7) allowed two runs and six hits in winning for the first time in five starts since Aug.
-9. The right-hander also earned his first victory over the White Sox in three outings this season.
+Right-hander Shane Bieber (13-7) struck out nine and allowed two runs over seven innings, winning for the first time in five starts since Aug.
+9. The All-Star Game MVP exited with a six-run lead, but couldn’t exhale until Wittgren locked up his fourth save.

-The Indians are in a tight race with Oakland and Tampa Bay for the second wild card spot in the AL.
+“That catch was incredible,” Bieber said.
+“I couldn’t really believe it, so I threw my hands up and said, ‘Holy smokes.’
+I don’t know if it looked better on the field or on television, but we’ve been facing adversity all year and Oscar really picked us up tonight.”

-Reyes belted his 34th home run — his seventh since being acquired from San Diego — to extend Cleveland’s lead to 6-2 in the fifth.
-He is batting .400 with five homers and 15 RBIs over his last 12 contests.
+Reyes hit a two-run homer — his 34th of the season and his seventh since being acquired from San Diego — and rookie Yu Chang had two singles and drove in a pair of runs.
+Reyes is batting .400 with five homers and 15 RBIs over his last 12 games.

-The Indians held an 8-2 advantage in the eighth before José Abreu and Tim Anderson each hit two-run homers for Chicago, the latter off closer Brad Hand.

-Nick Wittgren replaced Hand with the bases loaded and one out in the ninth, retiring Eloy Jiménez when Oscar Mercado made a spectacular leaping catch in center field, then struck out Ryan Goins for his fourth save.

-Mercado had three hits and fellow rookie Yu Chang singled twice and drove in two runs for Cleveland, which has lost four of six.
-Reyes scored three times and Yasiel Puig went 2-for-5 with an RBI.
+“With Josey (Ramirez) out of the middle of the lineup, if he’s going to be that threat, it’s really going to help us,” Cleveland manager Terry Francona said.

-Chicago starter Iván Nova (9-12) gave up six runs and 11 hits in 4 1/3 innings.
-The right-hander entered the day with the highest opponent batting average in the majors at .294 and ranks second with 198 hits allowed.
+Chicago right-hander Iván Nova (9-12) gave up six runs and 11 hits in 4 1/3 innings, raising his opponent batting average to an MLB-high .300.

-Anderson had three hits and two runs.
-Daniel Palka went hitless in four at-bats, making him 1-for-53 on the season.
+Anderson had three hits and two runs, while Abreu’s homer was his 400th career extra-base hit.
+White Sox right fielder Daniel Palka went hitless in four at-bats, making him 1-for-53 on the season.

 DIFFICULT DECISION

-Indians manager Terry Francona admitted having second thoughts about using RHP Carlos Carrasco in the eighth inning Tuesday.
+Francona had second thoughts about using RHP Carlos Carrasco in the eighth inning Tuesday.
 He gave up a three-run homer to James McCann and a solo shot to Jiménez that gave the White Sox a 6-5 win.

 Carrasco, who was diagnosed with a treatable form of leukemia in June, had only made one appearance since being activated two days earlier.